nickpettican/Offering-Bowl-Sample/README.md

 The workflow is set up to only build the respective application if there are changes, otherwise these steps are skipped.

+---

 ## Contributing

 We welcome contributions to this non-profit project!

 Please commit any pull requests against the `main` branch.
 Contribution Guidelines will be set up soon.

+---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.

+---

 ## Contact